Our experienced team is available to assist and guide you through every stage of the buying process, from start to finish!

 7. Arrange Building & Pest Inspections

 We recommend that you arrange a building and pest inspection to make you aware of any major defects and pest concerns eg: structural defects or termite activity.

 Following your solicitors or conveyancers advice on the sale contract, and taking into consideration the building and pest reports, you are now able to make an informed decision to proceed with a proposal to purchase the property through the agent.

 Once negotiations have been finalised, you will be required to sign the sale contract and pay a 10% deposit which will be held in trust until settlement.
 The vendor will sign their copy of the sale contract, and the solicitor/conveyancer or agent will ‘exchange’ the contracts.

 Note: It’s important to be aware that up until the ‘exchange’ has taken place, agents are legally obliged to submit all proposals from other buyers to the vendor, and there is a risk that the property could be sold to someone else.

 Prior to settlement day, your solicitor or conveyancer may request that you have a pre-settlement inspection before settlement takes place.
 This is to ensure that the property is in the same condition as when you last inspected it and that all the inclusions are as per the contract you signed.

-Upon settlement, monies will be transferred to the buyer, and you will receive the keys to the property.
+Upon settlement, monies will be transferred to the vendor, and you will receive the keys to the property.
 Congratulations!